FAQs

 Is SPIRE open to all majors?

-Yes, students from any major conducting research in any field may submit a SPIRE Proposal
+Yes, students from any major conducting research in any field may submit a SPIRE Proposal.

 I am not a US citizen or permanent resident.
 Am I still eligible to submit a SPIRE Proposal?

 You do not need to be a US citizen or permanent resident to apply.
-However, if you are a non-US citizen, your visa status must permit you to receive SPIRE funds.
+However, if you are a non-US citizen, your visa status must permit you to receive the SPIRE award funds.
 If you experience difficulties determining whether your visa status qualifies you to receive these funds, please inquire with OUR (our-office@umd.edu), and we will work to refer you to university officials who can assist you.

-I am planning to graduate in December.
+I am planning to graduate in December 2026.
 May I still submit a SPIRE Proposal?

 Yes.
-You may apply as long as you will be enrolled at UMD (or in an approved study abroad program) in the fall semester after your SPIRE research takes place.
+You may apply as long as you will be enrolled at UMD (or in an approved study abroad program) as an undergraduate in the fall semester after your SPIRE research takes place.

 Yes.
-You may apply as long as you will be enrolled at UMD (or in an approved study abroad program) in the fall semester after your SPIRE research takes place.
+You may apply as long as you will be enrolled at UMD (or in an approved study abroad program) as an undergraduate in the fall semester after your SPIRE research takes place.

-d from the Maryland Summer Scholars Program (SPIRE's predecessor program) in the past.
-Am I eligible to submit a SPIRE Proposal
+I received and accepted an award from SPIRE or from the Maryland Summer Scholars Program (SPIRE's predecessor program) in the past.
+Am I eligible to submit a SPIRE Proposal?

 You are eligible to apply, but the selection committee may choose to give priority to students who are seeking their first award.